ChrisPenner/rasa/docs/Building-An-Extension.md

 insertText :: YiString -> BufAction ()
 ```

 It takes a YiString and inserts it at the beginning of every range!
-How convenient!
+How
-That means we can just a write a single `BufAction` that does what we need and
+convenient!
+That means we can just a write a single `BufAction` that does what
-embed it using `focusDo`.
-This time we're EXTRACTING our extension state from
+we need and embed it using `focusDo_`.
+This time we're EXTRACTING our extension
-the buffer, so we again use the bufExt lens. `use` is a lens utility that
+state from the buffer, so we again use the bufExt lens. `use` is a lens utility
-allows us to pull out the focus of a lens.
+that allows us to pull out the focus of a lens.
 Again, we can magically use the
-bufExt lens, and since we later use the result as the `CopyPasta` type the
+bufExt lens, and since we later use the result as the `CopyPasta` type the lens
-lens infers which state to retrieve for us!
+infers which state to retrieve for us!
 Pretty cool eh?

 We'll do a simple pattern match on the left of the arrow
 `CopyPasta str <- use bufExt` to get the string we stored earlier.
-Now we can use the nifty `insertText` function!
-It returns a `BufAction ()`, so we
+Now we can
+use the nifty `insertText` function!
+It returns a `BufAction ()`, so we can
-can just us it in-line with the other `BufAction` where we extract the state.
+just us it in-line with the other `BufAction` where we extract the state.
+Like

-One last catch! `insertText` expects a YiString object, so we put the string into
-a YiString object using `Y.fromString`.
-Give it a go!
+most parts of Rasa `insertText` accepts a YiString; so we'll need to convert
+our string.
+At this point we'd usually just change our extension to store a
+`YiString` rather than a string since it's more efficient anyways; but we've
+come this far so let's just convert it using `Y.fromString` to turn it into
+the YiString we need.

 At this point we have a working (albeit simple) copy-pasting extension which
 has a separate copy-register for each buffer!
 We've learned how to listen for